jwds1978/jwds1978.github.io/_posts/2017-02-21-human-rights.md

 ---

 <p>
-  So, I was at <a href="http://www.themission.ca" target="_blank" title="The Elgin Street Mission">The Elgin Street Mission</a> earlier today for lunch and to follow-up with somebody that we'll call Pooh Woodill.
+  So, I was at <a href="http://www.themission.ca" rel="external" target="_blank" title="The Elgin Street Mission">The Elgin Street Mission</a> earlier today for lunch and to follow-up with somebody that we'll call Pooh Woodill.
 </p>
 <p>